flutter/website/cookbook/testing/widget-test-tap-drag.md

         ),
         body: Column(
           children: [
-            // We'll provide a TextField that users can enter text into TextField(
+            TextField(
               controller: controller,
             ),
-            // After a user has added a new item, we'll display it in a list Expanded(
+            Expanded(
               child: ListView.builder(
                 itemCount: todos.length,
                 itemBuilder: (BuildContext context, int index) {
                   final todo = todos[index];

-                  // When the user performs a swipe-to-dismiss action on an
-                  // item, we'll remove the item from the list return Dismissible(
+                  return Dismissible(
                     key: Key('$todo$index'),
                     onDismissed: (direction) => todos.removeAt(index),